R4m21/react-hooks/readme.txt

 -> the first element is the current value of the state, and the second element is state setter function -> new state value depends o the previous state?you can pass a function to the setter function -> when dealing with objects or arrays, always make sure to spread your state variable and then call the setter function

+useEffect
+-> the effect hookslets you perform side effects in functional components -> it is a close resplacement for componentDidMount, componentDidUpdate and componentDidUnmount